What does "mentoring" mean?

 Mentoring aims at supporting the mentee's career.
 In the 90s mentoring was established as a successful tool for a systematic human resource development.

 In the academic context, mentoring is often used to support gender equality.
 Women are still under-represented in science-related leadership positions.
-Therefore, the Dorothea Schlözer mentoring program only adresses women.
+Therefore, the Dorothea Schlözer mentoring program adresses women only.
 Mentoring starts at an informal level and helps building career networks.

-The University of Göttingen also offers two other mentoring programs aiming at supporting young reseachers into the private sector (KaWirMento) and science management (WeWiMento).
+The University of Göttingen also offers other mentoring programs aiming at supporting young reseachers into science management (WeWiMento) and the private sector (KaWirMento, 2014-2018).